aknayar/howard/README.md

 stack exec howard-exe <single?> <scene?> > <imagename>.ppm
 ```

-To run the single-threaded implementation of Howard, include `single` argument when running `stack exec`, otherwise do not include the argument for the parallelized version.
+To run the single-threaded implementation of Howard, include the `single` argument when running `stack exec`, otherwise do not include the argument for the parallelized version.
 To generate one of the given the test scenes, include the name of the scene as an argument.
 Not including a scene argument will generate the default scene. to output the results to a file, pipe stdout to a ppm file.

 ## Generating a Test Scene